lchris10/lchris10/README.md

 Hi, I'm Laura, a behavioural scientist with a passion for data science.

+I currently work for a government department, interrogating and improving machine learning models using Python, R, and SQL.

-I've just completed a 12-week nanodegree in data analysis with Code First Girls, learning:
+I received a distinction in a 12-week nanodegree in data analysis with Code First Girls, learning:

 - Python libraries including pandas, matplotlib, and numpy
 - Relational databases in MySQL and through Python